kubev2v/forklift-documentation/README.md

 # Forklift documentation

-Forklift is an upstream project for migrating VMware virtual machines to KubeVirt.
+Forklift is an upstream project for migrating virtual machines from VMware or oVirt to KubeVirt.

 ## Contributing to Forklift documentation